-This paper presented an approach for object-space collision detection and response in cloth simulation, implemented on GPU.
+This paper presented a ray-tracing approach for cloth-object and cloth-cloth collision detection and response in cloth simulation, implemented on GPU.
 Its main advantage over the image-space based collision detection is that it can be applied for a dynamic simulation of garments on walking avatars.
 The following conclusions can be drawn: